ScienceBenchmark: A Complex Real-World Benchmark for Evaluating Natural Language to SQL Systems: Baseline Experiments: Using ScienceBenchmark to Evaluate NL-to-SQL Systems

 \subsection{Experimental Results}

+{ Table \ref{tab:augment2} is divided in two parts: The left most parts show the execution accuracy for NL-to-SQL systems with fine tuning using \emph{ScienceBenchmark} (for the experiments described in the previous section).
+The right most parts of the table show results for LLMs with prompt-engineering. }

-Table \ref{tab:augment2} shows the execution accuracy for the experiments using \emph{ScienceBenchmark}.
-Our results show that \emph{ScienceBenchmark} poses a challenge to current NL-to-SQL approaches.
-As expected, the performance of the various systems is very low in the Zero-Shot setting, as the domains covered in Spider are hardly transferable to the novel complex domains.
-The results also highlight that it is not only a question of data volume.
+{ Let us first discuss the results of the NL-to-SQL systems that we fine-tuned, i.e., ValueNet, T5-Large and SmBoP.} Our results show that \emph{ScienceBenchmark} poses a challenge to current NL-to-SQL approaches.
+As expected, the performance of the various systems is very low in the zero-shot setting, as the domains covered in Spider are hardly transferable to the novel complex domains. {The results also highlight that simply augmenting the number of training samples does not enable the models to achieve high accuracy (80\% and above) on the benchmark}.
 In fact, adding the manual and synthetic training data of our domains, increases the scores by a large margin, however, the absolute scores remain low.
-For instance, the score increases by 23\% on CORDIS when training ValueNet on all the data.
-However, with an execution accuracy of 35\% the task is far from solved.
-The same trend is noticeable for each of the three novel domains.
+For instance, the score increases by 23\% on CORDIS when training ValueNet on all the data. { For T5-Large, data augmentation improves the zero-shot case by 45\% resulting in a maximum execution accuracy of 56\%.
+However, with an execution accuracy of 56\% the task is far from solved.
+This trend is noticeable for each of the three novel domains.
+We also observe that the particularities of each domain create a different degree of difficulty to each system as witnessed by the different scores each system achieves in each domain with zero-shot learning.

+Let us now analyze the performance of LLMs where we use zero-shot and few-shot prompting as shown in the right part of Table \ref{tab:augment2}.
+In general, we can observe that GPT-3.5 performs better than LLaMA2, since the former has significantly more parameters (175B vs. 70B).
+Moreover, we can see that GPT 3.5 performs best on CORDIS reaching a maximum execution accuracy of 60\%.
+However, for SDSS, the dataset with the most numerical values and mathematical operators, the highest execution accuracy reaches only 33\%.
+Again, the particularities of each domain play a significant role in determining the performance of each model.

+In summary, these results demonstrate that ScienceBenchmark is a highly challenging dataset and thus confirms that translating NL-to-SQL is far from being solved. }

-\textbf{Answer to Research Question 3: The results show that the current state-of-the-art approaches, which work exceptionally well on Spider, do not perform well on real-world databases.} Thus, we pose this dataset as a challenge, which requires more than an increase in training data size.
+\textbf{Answer to Research Question 3}: The results show that the current state-of-the-art approaches, which work exceptionally well on Spider, do not perform well on real-world databases.
+Thus, we pose this dataset as a challenge, which requires more than an increase in training data size.
 It requires novel approaches that are able to handle all the new complexities introduced by these domains.